Kitty O'Neil: Early life

 Kitty Linn O'Neil was born in Corpus Christi, Texas on March 24, 1946.
 Her father, was an officer in the United States Army Air Forces, who had been an oil wildcatter.
 He died in an airplane crash during Kitty's childhood.
 Her mother is of Cherokee descent.
 At five months of age, O'Neil contracted simultaneous childhood diseases, losing her hearing.
 After her deafness became apparent at the age of two, her mother taught her lip-reading and speech, eventually becoming a speech therapist and co-founding a school for students with hearing impairment in Wichita Falls, Texas.

-As a teenager, Kitty became a competitive 10-meter platform diver and 3-meter springboard diver, winning Amateur Athletic Union diving championships.
-She trained beginning in 1964 with diving coach Sammy Lee.
+As a teenager, O'Neil became a competitive 10-meter platform diver and 3-meter springboard diver, winning Amateur Athletic Union diving championships.
+She trained beginning in 1962 with diving coach Sammy Lee.
 Before the trials for the 1964 Olympics, she broke her wrist and contracted spinal meningitis, threatening her ability to walk and ending her contention for a position on the Olympic diving team.
 She competed in 100m backstroke and 100m freestyle swimming at the 1965 Summer Deaflympics.
 After recovering from meningitis, she lost interest in diving, and turned to water skiing, scuba diving, skydiving and hang gliding, stating that diving "wasn't scary enough for me".
-In her late 30s, she underwent two treatments for cancer.
+In her late 20s, she underwent two treatments for cancer.